Casa Gomis: How a Family Home Became a Refuge for Barcelona’s Avantgarde in the 1960s

 Casa Gomis, designed by the Catalan architect Antonio Bonet, is a testament to Spain’s rationalist architecture, but it faces an uncertain future.

-Marita Gomis Bertrand and a small group of tourists are standing in a pine forest just a few hundred meters from the Mediterranean Sea.
+Marita Gomis Bertrand and a small group of tourists stand in a pine forest just a few hundred meters from the Mediterranean Sea.
 They are here to visit an unusual house with glazed brown and green ceramic walls and a curved roof, hidden under the branches of the pines.
 Every few minutes, the roaring sounds of planes taking off and landing at the nearby Barcelona Airport disturb the peaceful atmosphere.
 Marita, 72, recounts her childhood memories.
 “I remember when the airport was just a small field with only propeller planes and we rode our bikes around the runway.”

 Glazed and green ceramic facades are a characteristic feature of Casa Gomis.